Japan is located in the east North Pacific of the Asian Continent, with a population of 127,078,679, making it the 10th

 Emperor Akihito is recognized as the Chief of State and, along with Heir Apparent Crown Prince Naruhito, achieves

 that status through heredity and holds that position for life or abdication.
-Prime Minister Naoto Kan is recognized as
+Prime Minister Shinzo Abe is recognized as

-holds that position for four years or as long as he heads the majority party or coalition.
-Its form of government is a
+for four years or as long as he heads the majority party or coalition.
+Its form of government is a constitutional

-constitutional monarchy with a Parliamentary Government and they celebrate the creation of their constitution on 3rd
+monarchy with a Parliamentary Government and they celebrate the creation of their constitution on 3rd of May 1947.

 The languages commonly or officially spoken are Japanese.
 It counts among its major religions Shinto, Buddhist,